 Let's make one thing clear, no one can predict exactly where and how a crash will occur.
 From weather and road conditions, to motorcycle speed and form, there are too many variables that make each crash or drop slightly different and unpredictable.
-However, we will cover a few points that will help you in determining how frame sliders are right for you and your riding style.
+However, we will cover a few points that will help you in determining if and how frame sliders are right for your motorcycle and your riding style.

 (PICTURE OF WORN FRAME SLIDERS)

 Sliders are meant to do exactly what the name implies, slide.
 The smoother the pavement or tarmac, the smoother your motorcycle will slide.
 The major impact and damage of a crash should be absorbed primarily by quality slider.
 By creating points of contact on a surface, sliders lift your bike far enough from the ground to prevent damage to the body and critical components of your bike.
 However, the few major points of contact created by sliders create a concern on softer ground where they can potentially grab and cause a more violent crash.

 (PICTURE OF BIKE ON ITS SIDE WITH SLIDERS HOLDING IT UP)

 Motorcycles alone lie fairly flat on their sides.
 The more surface area on the ground, the better their ability to slow down in the case of a crash.
 The necessary damage that a motorcycle's body and chassis would have to undergo to come to a complete stop however can be devastating.

 Slider are mounted on strategic points across a bike's frame and are designed to disperse the impact of drops and crashes throughout the frame and solid areas of a bike such as the engine department.